ctschroeder/tutorials/html_css_workshop/upload-file-OUCreate.md

 ## 2. Navigate to the directory where you will upload your files

-In the upper left, there should be a "Brady bunch" type symbol of nine boxes in a 3x3 square.
+In the upper left, there should be an icon for **"Tools"**.
 Click on that to get back to the main CPanel.

 Scroll down under Files and click on File Manager.